 If you enjoy mysteries/detective books, I recommend you start with “Take Down, Detective Danny Acuff, 1-6.”

-If you loved “Lonesome Dove,” “Appaloosa,” or the movies “Tombstone” or “Django Unchained,” then take a look at “Little Man, and the Dixon County War.”
-Note: This is not your typical Western.
-It’s a fast-moving, high body count thriller, set in the Wild West.
+If you loved Westerns such as “Lonesome Dove,” “Appaloosa,” “Tombstone,” or “Django Unchained,” then take a look at “Little Man, and the Dixon County War.”
+Note: This is not your typical Western that moves slow.
+It’s a fast-moving thriller set in the Wild West.
 Tons of action.
 Screaming-fast pace.
 And even a love story wound in it to boot.

-Finally, if you’re looking for a grueling World War II short novel, full of pain and suffering (and what it’s really like to be an infantryman), check out “Soldier On.”
+Finally, if you’re looking for a grueling World War II short novel, full of pain and suffering (and what it’s really, truly like to be an infantryman), check out “Soldier On.”